State Compensatory Education

-- The TEC, §29.081, defines the purpose of the SCE program and the statutory criteria for determining if a student is at risk of dropping out of high school.
+- TEC, §29.081, defines the purpose of the SCE program and the statutory criteria for determining if a student is at risk of dropping out of high school.

 Campus and District Improvement Plans

-School districts and charter schools with an annual SCE allotment of $750,000 or greater must submit district and campus improvement plans to TEA on or before the date that falls 150 days after the final PEIMS midyear collection resubmission date.
+School districts and charter schools with an annual SCE allotment of $750,000 or greater must submit two campus improvement plans to TEA on or before the date that falls 150 days after the final PEIMS midyear collection resubmission date.
 (The 150th day after the last day permissible to send data for the PEIMS data midyear collection resubmission.)

 Expenditures of SCE funds must do all of the following: